 It Is Never Okay to Overload Your Bridge Crane

-Welcome to The Hoist Guy's Blog, where our resident Hoist Guy, Andrew T. Litecky, shares his knowledge and experience of many years in the overhead material handling industry.
+Welcome to The Hoist Guy's Blog, where our resident Hoist Guy, Andrew T. Litecky, shares his knowledge and experience of many years in the overhead material handling industry, this time to share why it’s never OK to overload your bridge crane.

 "But they told us we had permission to overload it twice per day.
 We have it in writing”.